A-N-M-Noor/LazyGo_WRO2025/src/README.md

     M --> B
 ```

 One drawback of this method is that on straight sections, the robot shows a tendency to point itself toward the next corner.
-This happens because corners often look like the direction with the most open space before discovering the next turn, so the algorithm treats them as the safest option—even though the robot should ideally stay centered on the straight path.
+This happens because corners often look like the direction with the most open space before discovering the next turn, so the algorithm treats them as the safest option - even though the robot should ideally stay centered on the straight path.
 But this algorithm works really well to move between tight gaps.
 So the little drawback doesn't really matter to us.
 And of course, there are ways to improve on this issue.

 One important thing to remember, the robot does not target the farthest distance, it targets the farthest `safe` distance - where it can move to without collision.
 Here's how it works: